rafawildfire42/go-simple-web-app/README.md

 - Directory DB:

 Just for make DB operations like connect.
-The connection is made only when we wanna do operations in database, after this we close it.
+The connection is made only when we wanna do operations in database, after this we close it. (the names of the fields in bd are in portuguese - br)

 - Directory controllers: